mahendra-shinde/java-performance-optimization/module-08-exercises.md

-# Hands-on Java Performance Exercises (with Explanations)
+# Module 08: Hands-on Java Performance Exercises

 These exercises are designed to give you practical experience with Java performance measurement, JVM tuning, memory management, and troubleshooting.
 Each exercise includes a brief explanation to help you understand the underlying concepts.